MAJOR-GENERAL (Retd) R.I. STEWART CMM, CD

 MGen Stewart was promoted to Brigadier-General 1 July, 1982 and took command of the Special Service Force at Canadian Forces Base Petawawa.
 He held this position until 8 August, 1984, at which time he was appointed Commandant of the Canadian Land Forces Command and Staff College in Kingston.
 On 31 July, 1987 he was appointed Canadian Forces Military Attaché, CDLS Washington.
 MGen Stewart was promoted to Major-General on 1 July 1989 and on 17 July 1989 assumed command of Land Force Central Area.

 He retired in Sep 1992 and now resides in Victoria, B.C.
 MGen Stewart served as Colonel Commandant of Infantry from September 1998 to September 2001.
-He was appointed Colonel of the Regiment 20 June 2003.
+He was Colonel of the Regiment from June 2003 to Aug 2006.